 - At League events, teams will have a pit area, go through robot inspections and then start playing matches.
 Each team should expect to play 5 matches at a League event.

 - At the Championships, all teams will check in and be assigned a pit table.
 Each team will have an assigned 10 minute Judging Interview in the morning where you will hand in your Engineering Notebook.
 After Opening Ceremonies, all teams will play in 5 Qualifying matches.
-The scores of these matches are added to the scores from League Play to rank the teams for Alliance Selection.
 The top four alliances will play off in the exciting Elimination Matches, followed by Closing Ceremonies and Awards.